nolanlawson/fuite/README.md

 ### Cancel the test

-You can also pass in an [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) as the `signal` option to cancel the test on-demand:
+You can pass in an [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) as the `signal` option to cancel the test on-demand:

 ```js
 const controller = new AbortController();